 On average, HVAC professionals make $51,870 in PA annually.
-That's notably higher than the national average of $49,530.
+That's higher than the national average of $50,160.
 To break it down a bit more, an HVAC tech makes $24.94 an hour, on average, in Pennsylvania.
 By comparison, the national average hourly wage is $24.12.2

 3. Abundant Opportunities

 Did you know that only four other states employ more heating and cooling technicians than Pennsylvania?
 Florida has the most HVAC jobs overall, but Pennsylvania still has a higher concentration of jobs in this trade compared to the other three states that rank ahead of it for overall HVAC employment.2

 HVAC technicians are in demand all across the Keystone State.
 Employment in this trade is expected to grow by 11.4 percent over the 10-year span between 2014 and 2024, with more than 350 jobs becoming available in the state each year during that decade.1

 The following metropolitan statistical areas within Pennsylvania are predicted to see even greater growth in HVAC jobs over that same time frame:1